GoogleCloudPlatform/blueprints/catalog/networking/firewall/common-rules/README.md

 # Firewall blueprint
-This package creates some common firewall rules that are managed with Yakima.
+This package creates some common firewall rules that are managed with Config Controller.
 The firewall rules created include:

 - allow common ports between private IP ranges
 - allow common ports from GCP load balancer ranges